Jothestargzr/PRAGYA-ROADBUILDING-EQUIPMENT/README.md

 # PRAGYA-ROADBUILDING-EQUIPMENT
-Building an Open Source Platform for roasting equipment in MEDC nations.
+Building an Open Source Platform for roadbuilding equipment in MEDC nations.